brbtavares/brbtavares/README.md

 # Bruno Tavares

-Quantitative researcher and developer with a strong background in mathematics and statistics.
+Rust developer with a strong background in mathematics and statistics.
-I build tools and experiments for quantitative modeling, and market data processing.
+I build efficient, reliable systems with a focus on performance, correctness, and clear design.

 ---

 ## 🔭 Current Focus

-- Building clean, well-documented palgorithmic trading ecosystem of Rust libraries for building high-performance live-trading, paper-trading and back-testing systems
+* Developing clean, well-structured Rust libraries and applications.
+* Applying mathematical and statistical reasoning to solve complex engineering problems.
+* Exploring systems programming, data processing, and performance optimization.

 ---